Acceleration of cosmic rays in presence of magnetohydrodynamic fluctuations at small scales: Calculation of the transport coefficients due to small-scale turbulence

-where, $k_{g}$ is the inverse of the non-relativistic gyro-radius of a charged particle, $k_{g}=\Omega_{NR}/v_{\perp}$, and $m'$ is a parameter which dictates the scale of the turbulent energy injection.
-The motivation behind using such kind of turbulence spectra can be attributed to the fact that owing to the high rigidity, the cosmic ray particles will be very weakly dependent on the form of the turbulence spectrum \citep[][]{subedi_2017}.
-Therefore any other form of $Y_{ij}$ is expected not to alter the result very much.
-An estimation of $P_{0}$ in the definition of turbulent spectrum can be computed following the equipartion of magnetic energy,
+where, $k_{g}$ is the inverse of the non-relativistic gyro-radius of a charged particle, $k_{g}=\Omega_{NR}/v$, and $m'$ is a parameter which dictates the scale of the turbulent energy injection.
+The choice of such a monochromatic injection spectrum is driven by the expectation that the energy present in the outer scale of the turbulence would maximally impact the high rigidity particles.
+Additionally, it has already been observed that the behavior of these particles is only marginally influenced by the specific form of the turbulence spectrum \citep[][]{subedi_2017}.
+An estimation of $P_{iso}$ in the definition of turbulent spectrum can be computed following the equipartion {between the total} magnetic energy {and kinetic energy} \citep{yan_2002},

 with $\rho$ being the density and $V_{A}=B_{0}^{2}/(4\pi\rho)$ is the Alfv\'{e}n velocity.
-Comparing the value of the integration on the left side to the right side results in $P_{0}\sim(8\pi m'k_{g})^{-1}$.
+Comparing the value of the integration on the left side to the right side results in $P_{iso}\sim(8\pi m'k_{g})^{-1}$.
 On substituting the correlation coefficients for MHD turbulence (Eqs.~\ref{eq:corr} and \ref{eq:corr_mhd}) in Eq.~(\ref{eq:QLTdiff}), we obtain the expression of $D_{pp}$ as follows (see appendix~\ref{sec:appendix2})

 On performing the integration, $D_{pp}$ simplifies to (see appendix~\ref{sec:appendix3}),